rossipedia/babel-plugin-transform-hoist-loose-functions/README.md

 program scope.

 This plugin was primarily developed to support using [babel-minify][1] on non-strict ES5 and below.
-Currently babel-minify has [problems][2] non-strict nested functions.
+Currently babel-minify has [problems][2] with non-strict nested functions.

 [1]: https://github.com/babel/minify
 [2]: https://github.com/babel/minify/issues/682